 A step-by-step guide through the process of obtaining AOA recognition for your ACGME or military residency training program.

 If you completed residency or fellowship training in an ACGME program, applying for AOA recognition of your training allows you to be eligible for AOA board certification in your specialty.
-You’ll also need to obtain AOA training recognition if you:
+You’ll also need to obtain it if you:

 Please note that AOA recognition of ACGME training is not advanced standing.
 To obtain advanced standing, you’ll need to apply to your specialty college.